 Our research agreement with Scripps expired on November 14, 2000.
 It is our intention to bring the research on stem and progenitor cells of the pancreas in house.
-Dr. Nora Sarvetnick, who led the research at Scripps, will continue to consult with us.
-Our license agreements with Scripps are not affected by the expiration of the research agreement.
-They will terminate upon expiration, revocation or invalidation of the patents licensed to us, unless governmental regulations require a shorter term.
+Dr. Nora Sarvetnick, who led the will terminate upon expiration, revocation or invalidation of the patents licensed to us, unless governmental regulations require a shorter term.
 In addition, these license agreements are subject to early termination if we breach without curing our obligations under the agreement or if we declare bankruptcy, and we can terminate the license agreements at any time upon notice.
 Upon the initiation of the Phase II trial for our first product using Scripps licensed technology, we must pay Scripps \$50,000 and upon completion of that Phase II trial we must pay Scripps an additional \$125,000.
 Upon approval of the first product for sale in the market, we must pay Scripps \$250,000.
 Our license agreements with the California Institute of Technology will expire upon expiration, revocation, invalidation or abandonment of the patents licensed to us.
 We can terminate any of these license agreements by giving 30 days' notice to the California Institute of Technology.
 Either party can terminate these license agreements upon a material breach by the other party.
 We issued 12,800 shares of common stock amounting to \$10,000 to the California Institute of Technology upon execution of the license agreements, and we must pay an additional \$10,000 upon the issuance of the patent licensed to us under the relevant agreement.
 In addition, we will pay \$5,000 on the anniversary of the issuance of the patent licensed to us under the relevant agreement.
 These amounts are creditable against royalties we must pay under the license agreements.
 The maximum royalties that we will have to pay to the California Institute of Technology will be \$2 million per year, with an overall maximum of \$15 million.
 Once we pay the \$15 million maximum royalty, the licenses will become fully paid and irrevocable.